charicner/Make-Cadets-March/index.md

 # Timeline

-This is the plan for moving foward with the research.
+This is the plan for moving forward with the research.
 The living document can be found at [Make Cadets March project](https://github.com/users/charicner/projects/1/views/4)

 ![Gantt](images/Gantt1.png)
 ![Gantt](images/Gantt3.png)